barbedStingray/famous-people-react/README.md

 Split the `FamousSection` Component into 3 Components:

-- a FamousPersonForm (to add a new person)
+X a FamousPersonForm (to add a new person)
-- a FamousPersonList (to display each person in the database)
-- a FamousPerson (to display a single famous person's info as *'Felicia Day is famous for "The Guild".* (Use this inside of the FamousPersonList component.)
+X a FamousPersonList (to display each person in the database) X a FamousPerson (to display a single famous person's info as *'Felicia Day is famous for "The Guild".* (Use this inside of the FamousPersonList component.)